 Synonyms: Basidiobolus meristosporus; Basidiobolus haptosporus; Basidiobolus heterosporus.

-Colonies are moderately fast growing at 30C, flat, yellowish-grey to creamy-grey, glabrous, becoming radially folded and covered by a fine, powdery, white surface mycelium.
-Note, satellite colonies are often formed by germinating conidia ejected from the primary colony.
-Microscopic examination usually shows the presence of large vegetative hyphae (8-20 um in diameter) forming numerous round (20-50 um in diameter), smooth, thick-walled zygospores that have two closely appressed beak-like appendages.
-Two types of asexual spores are formed: primary and secondary.
-Primary spores are globose, one-celled, solitary and are forcibly discharged from a sporophore.
-The sporophore has a distinct swollen area just below the spore that actively participates in the discharge of the spore.
-Secondary spores are clavate, one-celled and are passively released from a sporophore.
+Morphological Description: Colonies are moderately fast growing at 30C, flat, yellowish-grey to creamy-grey, glabrous, becoming radially folded and covered by a fine, powdery, white surface mycelium.
+Satellite colonies are often formed by germinating conidia ejected from the primary colony.
+Microscopic examination usually shows the presence of large vegetative hyphae (8-20 µm in diameter) forming numerous round (20-50 µm in diameter), smooth, thick-walled zygospores that have two closely appressed beak-like appendages.
+The production of “beaked” zygospores is characteristic of the genus.
+Two types of asexual conidia are formed, although isolates often lose their ability to sporulate with subculture.
+Special media incorporating glucosamine hydrochloride and casein hydrolsate may be needed to stimulate sporulation (Shipton and Zahari, 1987).
+Primary conidia are globose, one-celled, solitary and are forcibly discharged from a sporophore.
+The sporophore has a distinct swollen area just below the conidium that actively participates in the discharge of the conidium.
+Secondary (replicative) conidia are clavate, one-celled and are passively released from a sporophore.
 These sporophores are not swollen at their bases.
 The apex of the passively released spore has a knob-like adhesive tip.
 These spores may function as sporangia, producing several sporangiospores.
-Note, isolates often lose their sporulating ability with subculture and special media incorporating glucosamine hydrochloride and casein hydrolsate may need to be used to stimulate sporulation.
-RG-2 organism.

 Culture of Basidiololus ranarum.

 Note: typical swollen sporophore in lower right corner